StudyFrenchSpanish

 The Empire of Portugal

-Since the fall of Rome, there has been no empire based in Europe extending outside the continent.
-However, two voyages in the 1490s lay the foundations for future empires.
+Since the fall of Rome, no empire based in Europe has extended outside the continent.
+However, two voyages in the 1490s laid the foundations for future empires.

-One was lead by well-known explorer Columbus, sailing west for Spain, stumbles upon America in 1492.
-Vasco da Gama, adventuring south and east for Portugal.
+One was led by the well-known explorer Columbus, sailing west for Spain, who stumbled upon America in 1492—Vasco da Gama, adventuring south and east for Portugal.

-In their great voyages of discovery in the 15th century, they have developed ocean-going skills.
+In their great voyages of discovery in the 15th century, they developed ocean-going skills.

-Their ships and sailors were the best for many decades and played an indispensable role in “The Age of Discovery.”
+Their ships and sailors were the best for many decades and were indispensable in “The Age of Discovery.”

-It was the first country that was thrown to the Atlantic expansion in the 15th century.
-It was due to their knowledge in the development of cartography and navigation.
+It was the first country to be affected by Atlantic expansion in the 15th century.
+This was due to its knowledge of the development of cartography and navigation.

-There was the Tordesillas treaty between the Crown of Castile and the King of Portugal.
+The Tordesillas treaty was between the Crown of Castile and the King of Portugal.

 It defined who would own lands yet to be discovered and was signed in 1494.